 As a result, brands are encouraged to adhere and be more committed to their customers’ beliefs.
 This is where purpose-driven marketing plays an integral part in your business’ brand marketing strategy.

-Why is purpose-driven marketing important?
+Why is purpose-driven digital marketing important?

 63% of global consumers prefer to purchase products and services from purpose-driven brands.
 Moreover, over 70% of customers are more likely to recommend a brand that supports a good cause.
 Here are a few tips to 3 purpose-driven marketing lessons to learn 3 innovative brands: